Intervention/docs/image/v3/modifying/effects.md

 > public Image::reduceColors(int $limit, mixed $background = 'transparent'): ImageInterface

-Apply color quantization to the current image by reducing the numbers of distinct colors in the current image to the given limit.
-The number of colors is lowered in a way that the new image should be as visually similar as possible.
+Apply color quantization to the current image by reducing the number of distinct colors in the current image to the given limit.
+The number of colors is reduced in a way that the new image is as visually similar as possible.

-With GD driver (semi-)transparent colors that lose their transparency as a result of the reduction process are blended against the given background color.
+With the GD driver (semi-)transparent colors that lose their transparency as a result of the reduction process are blended against the given background color.

 #### Parameters